Madonna

-Madonna Louise Ciccone (Note: Madonna goes by her first name, and has used the name and trademark since 1979 according to the World Intellectual Property Organization (WIPO).) (/tʃᵻˈkoʊni/ chih-KOH-nee; born August 16, 1958) is an American singer, songwriter, record producer, and actress.
-Commonly referred to as the "Queen of Pop", she is known for her continual reinvention and versatility in music production, songwriting and visual presentation.
-Madonna's works, which incorporate social, political, sexual, and religious themes, have generated both controversy and critical acclaim.
-A cultural icon spanning both the 20th and 21st centuries, she has become the subject of various scholarly, literary and artistic works, as well as a mini academic sub-discipline called Madonna studies.
+Madonna Louise Ciccone (Note: Madonna goes by her first name, and has used the name and trademark since 1979 according to the World Intellectual Property Organization.) (/tʃᵻˈkoʊni/ chih-KOH-nee; born August 16, 1958) is an American singer, songwriter, record producer, and actress.
+Dubbed the "Queen of Pop", she is known for her continual reinvention and versatility in music production, songwriting, and visual presentation.
+Her works, which concern social, political, sexual, and religious themes, have drawn acclaim and controversy.
+Regarded as one of the most influential musicians in history, Madonna broke gender barriers in popular music and has had a significant socio-cultural impact across her career.

-Madonna moved to New York City in 1978 to pursue a career in dance.
-After performing as a drummer, guitarist, and vocalist in the rock bands Breakfast Club and Emmy, she rose to solo stardom with her 1983 eponymous debut album.
-Madonna has earned a total of 18 multi-platinum albums, including Like a Virgin (1984), True Blue (1986), and The Immaculate Collection (1990)—which became some of the best-selling albums in history—as well as Confessions on a Dance Floor (2005), her 21st-century bestseller.
-Her albums Like a Prayer (1989), Ray of Light (1998), and Music (2000) were ranked among Rolling Stones greatest albums of all time.
-Madonna's catalog of top-charting songs includes "Like a Virgin", "Material Girl", "La Isla Bonita", "Like a Prayer", "Vogue", "Take a Bow", "Frozen", "Music", "Hung Up" and "4 Minutes".
+Born and raised in Michigan, Madonna moved to New York City in 1978 to pursue a career in dance.
+After performing as a drummer, guitarist, and vocalist in the rock bands Breakfast Club and Emmy, she rose to fame with her debut album, Madonna (1983).
+Her eighteen multi-platinum albums include Like a Virgin (1984), True Blue (1986), and The Immaculate Collection (1990)—among the best-selling albums of all time—and Confessions on a Dance Floor (2005), her 21st-century bestseller.
+Like a Prayer (1989), Ray of Light (1998), and Music (2000) were ranked among Rolling Stones greatest albums of all time.
+Madonna's top-charting singles include "Like a Virgin", "Papa Don't Preach", "La Isla Bonita", "Like a Prayer", "Vogue", "Take a Bow", "Frozen", "Music", "Hung Up", and "4 Minutes".